aimes-project/ShallowWaterEquations/README.md

 It is provided as a single .zip file (`tool.zip`).
 _Python 2.7_ is needed to run the tool.
 The source code of the tool will be published later.
-When run, the `compile.sh` script generates three folder, which are clones of the `src` directory with different transformations applied to the code.
+When run, the `compile.sh` script generates three folders, which are clones of the `src` directory with different transformations applied to the code.